nathancy/nathancy.github.io/essays/final-project-idea.md

   - Meteor
 ---
 # Overview
-In the University of Hawaii at Manoa student body, activities such as Cram Jam and other student events are readily featured.
+Within the University of Hawaii at Manoa student body, activities such as Cram Jam and other student events are readily featured.
 But a community-driven application that focuses on academics which enables students to easily find study buddies to specific subjects has yet to be implemented.
 Thus to address this situation, a possible solution may be to create a hub where students may communicate and search for other classmates called Study Buddies.
 For this application, the audience is structured to all students on the campus, including professors and facility.
 # Mockup Page Ideas
 -	Public landing page (home page)
 -	Login page